Over-the-Air Computation with Multiple Receivers: A Space-Time Approach: Introduction

 \section{Introduction}

-Recently, Over-the-Air (OtA) computation has emerged as a promising solution for efficient data aggregation over distributed nodes \cite{ota-iot}.
-It exploits the superposition property of analog signals in wireless channels, without encoding continuous-valued information data into discrete-valued digital symbols as in traditional digital communication systems.
+Over-the-Air (OtA) computation has recently emerged as a promising solution for efficient data aggregation over distributed nodes \cite{ota-iot, chen2022over}.
+It exploits the superposition property of analog signals in wireless channels, without the need of encoding continuous-valued information data into discrete-valued digital symbols as in traditional digital communication systems.
 This concept is particularly relevant when the goal of communication is to aggregate multiple data streams such that the message is approximately received, instead of receiving each data stream correctly without errors.

-The theory behind OtA computation can be traced back to the distributed computation of nomographic functions \cite{buck1982nomographic}.
+The fundamental theory behind OtA computation can be traced back to the distributed computation of nomographic functions \cite{buck1982nomographic}.
 Previously, this concept has been mainly investigated for data aggregation over wireless sensor networks \cite{nomographic_function} and the joint source-channel design for distributed computation of functions over multiple access channels \cite{computation-mac}.
-More recently, it has been considered for statistical estimation \cite{ota-estimation}, federated learning \cite{yang2020federated, zhu2019broadband, sery2021over}, distributed control \cite{ota-control}, and many other applications.
+More recently, it has been considered for statistical estimation \cite{ota-estimation}, federated learning \cite{yang2020federated, zhu2019broadband, sery2021over, rate-optimization}, wireless control \cite{ota-control}, and many other applications.
+The optimal transmitting-receiving scaling design under peak power constraints is investigated in \cite{ota-opt-scaling}, where the scaling laws of the computation error and the power consumption are also provided.
+Shifting from the standard single-channel OtA model with independent data, several recent works have considered extension to cases with broadband channels \cite{ota-broadband}, with correlated signals \cite{ota-correlated}, and with reconfigurable intelligent surface \cite{star-ris}.